Allies story – Part II

 Use of Staining Solutions

 The first colouring solution used to treat the cervix is a 3% acetic acid solution.
-It has a specific smell and may cause some tingling, which is completely tolerable.
+It has a specific smell and may cause some tingling, which is completely ok.
 Acetic acid causes vasospasm, which allows the doctor to examine the cervix itself rather than its vasculature.
 Before staining with acetic acid, the cervix looks like a large pink spot, after which all existing pathology is visible.
-The doctor pours acetic acid into a speculum from a jar and then blots the cervix with a cotton swab, and looks through the colposcope.
+The STD doctor pours acetic acid into a speculum from a jar and then blots the cervix with a cotton swab, and looks through the colposcope.

 The next solution is the so-called Lugol’s solution.
 It contains iodine, not an alcohol solution, but an aqueous one.
 So, Lugol does not sting at all.
 Lugol’s solution stains normal, healthy cervix cells but does not stain pathologically altered cells.
 Therefore, this procedure is necessary to see the boundaries of the pathology more clearly.
 If treatment with solutions causes a strong burning sensation, this is a sign of an inflammatory process.
 The concentrations of the solutions are not designed for sensations but only for colour.
 Only inflamed tissue has such increased sensitivity.